 22B.
 Allocations

-When an agency is ready to implement a programmed project or project phase, the implementing agency will submit an allocation request to Caltrans (typically 60 days prior to an upcoming Commission meeting).
+When an agency is ready to implement a project, the agency will submit an allocation request to Caltrans.
+After receipt of the request, the typical time required to complete Caltrans review and recommendation and Commission allocation is 60 days.